Michigan Highways: Since 1997.

 A very unique route, Mackinac Island's M-185 is the only "motorless state highway" and sports unique signage, including distances from the visitor center.

-Yet another unique trunkline route, the CAPITOL LOOP in downtown Lansing functions as a loop off I-496, but has its own unique markers.
+Another unique trunkline route was the CAPITOL LOOP (1989–2024) in downtown Lansing which functioned as a loop off I-496, but had its own unique markers.

 Intercounty & County Route Markers